Gabrieloxe/gabrieloxe/README.md

 Here are some ideas to get you started:

-- 🔭 I’m a Support Solutions Engineer at Smartly.io
+- 🔭 I’m a Senior Support Solutions Engineer at Smartly.io
-- 💪 Proficient in javascript, typescript and python for backend
+- 💪 Tech stack : javascript, typescript, SQL and python
 - 🌱 Aspiring frontend developer
+-  gabrielongxe.vercel.app